 Negative: CheatSheet keeps writing itself to the login objects

 As I just had to find out, CheatSheet enters itself into the login objects after EVERY program start.
 This is behavior that I find very disadvantageous.
 The decision about this should be left to the user and not made by the programmer.
 In my opinion, this point is a big minus for CheatSheet - even if it does not affect the good functioning of the software.
 I will pass it on to the developer and hope that he will add an option for in the settings.

 Update 18.06.2020/XNUMX/XNUMX: CheatSheet is removed from the login items

 As the developer of CheatSheet has just informed me by email, CheatSheet automatically enters the Mac's autostart, but as soon as you close the app via the options, it wears off again.
 That's a solution I can live with.
 The negative aftertaste is eliminated ...

 Closing the app is also a thing in itself, since CheatSheet does not appear in the app switcher (CMD + Tab) or in the dock like a normal program.
 With CMD + Q, as you would do with normal apps, you won't get very far with CheatSheet.

-To exit the app, press CMD until the display with shortcuts appears.
-In this window you select the gear at the bottom right and find the menu item "Quit" underneath, which you select to quit CheatSheet.
+To exit the app, press CMD until the shortcuts pop-up appears.
+In this window you select the gear wheel at the bottom right and you will find the menu item "Quit" under it, which you select to exit CheatSheet.

 The app is a little gem for people who would like to work more with keyboard shortcuts.
 Sure, you could go a step further in terms of looks and user-friendliness, but the developer Stefan Fürst provides the app for free, which is why you should be a little more grateful here and refrain from complaining.